Takakiriy/brebase/README.md

 ## Status command

-Run the `git status` command and display if `brebase push` or `brebase pull` command needs to be run.
+If you run `brebase status` command, it displays whether `brebase push` or `brebase pull` command needs to be run.
 Every messages are printed to standard output.
-The exit code is 0 (successful).
+The exit code is always 0 (successful).

     $ export BREBASE_MAIN_BRANCH=____
     $ brebase status